 You want your credit report to prove to potential lenders that you borrow responsibly, pay back what you owe, and can handle your financial commitments.

-The Self dashboard, email reminders, app notifications and educational materials are meant to help you strengthen the positive financial habits you need to build and maintain your credit for the long haul.
+The Self dashboard, email reminders, app notifications and educational materials are meant to strengthen the positive financial habits you need to build and maintain your credit for the long haul.

 There are other benefits to building your credit with Self, such as: